-Salter Transportation Inc. provides bus and van transportation for the Newburyport Public School system.
-They are one of New England's oldest and most respected companies with over forty-six years of experience in the pupil transportation industry.
+The Coach Company. provides bus and van transportation for the Newburyport Public School system.
+They are a family owned company with over 60 years of experience.

 All students who ride the bus must have a bus pass.
-Bus passes are distributed once a student has registered.
-By law, mandated transportation, which is free, must be provided to all students in grades K-6 who live two miles or more from their school.
+Bus passes are distributed once a student has registered for the bus.
+By law, mandated transportation, which is free, must be provided to all students in grades K-6 who live 1.5 miles or more from school to qualify for free transportation.

 Students who are not mandated to be transported are eligible for ridership by paying a transportation fee.
-Transportation fees for the 2020-2021 school year are \$300.00 per student for the first 2 students in a family.
+Transportation fees for the 2023-2024 school year are \$300.00 per student for the first 2 students in a family.
 Additional family members over 2 students will be at the rate of \$100.00 per student.
-Only full day passes are available, although student may opt to ride the bus only one way.
+Only full day passes are available, although students may opt to ride the bus only one way.
+All students who qualify for free and reduced lunch qualify for free transportation (you will need to submit this form to transportation).

-Bus registration is coordinated through Central Office.
-Forms are available on the District Website under the Departments Tab, under Transportation.
+Bus registration is coordinated through the Central Office.
+Forms are available on the District website under the Transportation icon.
+Departments Tab, under Transportation.
 For information regarding bus transportation (forms, how and when to sign up, bus routes, etc.) visit the website, email transportation@newburyport.k12.ma.us or call Central Office at (978) 465-4457.